Eric-Zhuo/cccLine/README.md

 ## How does it work ?

 The method is described in the submitted article.
-To use it, just download [T.m](./T.m) file and execute it on your m-file interpreter.
+To use it, just download them and execute [main.m](./main.m) on your m-file interpreter.